 You should inform all employees that you have made an assessment of the risks and implemented appropriate measures in line with government guidance.
 This should help to reassure any anxious employees that you aren’t putting them at risk by asking them to return to work.

-Q. One of my employees has pre-booked leave in August and expects they will still be able to travel.
+Q: One of my employees has pre-booked leave and expects they will still be able to travel.
 Do we have to approve a further two week period of leave to cover the quarantine period and what if they don’t have enough leave balance?

 A: This will be subject to contract but generally, when annual leave is requested, whether it is approved remains at the discretion of management.
 It’s important to have suitably worded contracts and policy documentation and a leave booking procedure in place to support to manage this.